bxparks/AceTime/examples/MemoryBenchmark/README.md

   3-5 kB across the board.
 * Upgrade Teensyduino from 1.54 to 1.55.
 Add memory consumed by `malloc()` and `free()` when using classes with virtual methods into baseline MemoryBenchmark, reducing the actual memory usage of various features by ~3kB.

+In v1.7.5+:
+* Convert `DS3231.h` into a template class for `<AceWire.h>`, replacing direct dependency on `<Wire.h>`.
+    * Just including the `<Wire.h>` header causes flash memory to be consumed, even if `Wire` object is never used.
+    * Saves 1000-1500 bytes of flash on AVR processors.
+    * Saves 500 bytes of flash on SAMD.
+    * Saves 4000 bytes of flash STM32.
+    * Saves 500 bytes of flash on ESP8266.
+    * Saves 3000-4000 bytes of flash on ESP32.
+    * Saves 2500 bytes of flash on Teensy 3.2.

 ## Arduino Nano